chordify/redis-schema/README.md

 # redis-schema

-A strongly typed, schema-based, composable Redis library.
+A typed, schema-based, composable Redis library.
 It strives to provide a solid layer on top of which you can correctly build your application or another library.